2D implementation of Kinetic-diffusion Monte Carlo in Eiron: Simulation results

 In Figure~\ref{fig:diffusive2D}, we show the KDMC simulation and pointwise error for the case $R_\text{cx}=256 \;\text{s}^{-1}$ and the mean post-collisional speed $0.19817\;\text{ms}^{-1}$.
-Note that the shape of the solution differs from that for the kinetic case, in that it resembles a bell-curve, as opposed to the exponential decay from the center source, observed in Figure~\ref{fig:kinetic2D}.
+Note that the shape of the solution differs from that for the kinetic case, in that it resembles a bell-curve, as opposed to the exponential decay observed in Figure~\ref{fig:kinetic2D}, which was faster closer to the center source but slower further away.
 We consider the convergence behavior in Figure~\ref{fig:diffusiveconvergence}.
-On the right-hand side of Figure~\ref{fig:diffusiveconvergenceplot}, we empirically observe a convergence rate of with approximate order 1 as $R_\text{cx}$ increases.
+In Figure~\ref{fig:diffusiveconvergenceplot}, we empirically observe a convergence rate of with approximate order 1 for $R_\text{cx} \geq 16\;\text{s}^{-1}$.
 Notably, this convergence is slower than the known bound in the Wasserstein-1 distance.
 However, in parallel work~\cite{Tang2025} a similar rate was shown in the $L_2$-norm, when computing time-integrated quantities using KDMC, combined with the diffusive estimator presented in~\cite{Mortier2022b}.

-On the right-hand side of the figure, we see a similar phenomenon to that shown in Figure~\ref{fig:kineticconvergenceplot}, i.e., as $R_\text{cx}$ decreases, the both simulations converge to kinetic simulations until a plateau is achieved due to the sampling error.
+For $R_\text{cx} \leq 2\;\text{s}^{-1}$, we see a similar phenomenon in Figure~\ref{fig:diffusiveconvergenceplot} to that shown in Figure~\ref{fig:kineticconvergenceplot}, i.e., as $R_\text{cx}$ decreases, the both simulations converge to kinetic simulations until a plateau is achieved due to the sampling error.
+In the intermediate regime, the relative 2-norm of the differences achieves a maximum of less than 1\%.
 What is initially surprising, is that we observe a sharp dip approximately $R_\text{cx}=4\;\text{s}^{-1}$.
 To explain this phenomenon, we plot the pointwise differences of the averaged and folded simulation results for a selection of values of $R_\text{cx}$ in Figure~\ref{fig:diffusiveoverlay}.
-In this figure, we see that KDMC underestimates the particles' displacement in kinetic regimes and overestimates the displacement in diffusive regimes (compare the curves for $R_\text{cx}=2\;\text{s}^{-1}$ [peak error on the kinetic side of Figure~\ref{fig:diffusiveconvergenceplot}] and $R_\text{cx}=11.314\;\text{s}^{-1}$ [peak error on the diffusive side of Figure~\ref{fig:diffusiveconvergenceplot}]).
-Hence, during the transition between the two regimes, there is a value of $R_\text{cx}$ for which these two errors cancel, causing the sharp dip in error.
+In this figure, we see that the error curves for the averaged and flattened results change sign at one point (compare the curves for $R_\text{cx}=2\;\text{s}^{-1}$ [peak error on the kinetic side of Figure~\ref{fig:diffusiveconvergenceplot}] and $R_\text{cx}=11.314\;\text{s}^{-1}$ [peak error on the diffusive side of Figure~\ref{fig:diffusiveconvergenceplot}]).
+At the point of transition, where the sign of the error changes (roughly $R_\text{cx}=4\;\text{s}^{-1}$), there is therefore an artificially reduced error.